 we contributed to UN General Comment on children’s rights in relation to the digital environment, built a global coalition on the digital rights of children, and much more

-we will celebrate 15 years of achievements with the 4th International Children and Consumption Forum
+we celebrated 15 years of achievements with the live event Childhoods in the Age of Digital Convergence - 4th International Children and Consumption Forum

 WHY MARKETING TO CHILDREN IS DETRIMENTAL